TomArnaez/jekyll/index.md

 show_call_box: true
 ---

-# TAAP - A Jekyll Business Theme.
+# TAAP - A Business Consultancy Company.

 TAAP contains content types for a typical business website.
 The theme is fully responsive, blazing fast and artfully illustrated.